-The decay time in this economic example is short (4 min), so one cannot easily "make money" on these correlations [13,14].
-A little less well-known is the measure of the volatility [14,15].
-One way to quantify volatility is to replace G (the price change) with the absolute value of G. The data now are not at all linear on log-linear paper, but they are linear on log-log paper (Fig. 2b).
-And, of course, a power-law $y = x^p$ is linear on log-log paper, because log $y = p \log x$.
+The decay time in this economic example is short (4 minutes), so one cannot easily "make money" on these correlations [15,16].
+A little less well-known is the measure of the volatility [16,17].
+One way to quantify volatility is to replace G (the price change) with the absolute value of G. The data now are not at all linear on log-linear paper, but they are linear on log-log paper.
+And, of course, a power-law $y = x^p$ is linear on log-log paper, because $\log y = p \log x$.
 The slope of the log-log plot p is the value of the exponent.
 These exponents turn out to be fundamental quantities.
-In this case p = -0.3.
-The data are straight from about 200 min out to about 10^5 min-a range of almost 1000.
-With the data graphed we can see the approximate region in which the data are straight-the data are not straight over all regions.
+In this case, p = -0.3.
+The data are straight from about 200 minutes out to about 105 minutes-a range of almost 1000.
+With the data graphed, one can see the approximate region in which the data are straight-the data are not straight over all regions.
 Qualitatively, we have known for a long time that there are long-range correlations in the volatility, e.g., volatility "clustering" and "persistence", but this graph helps quantify this known empirical fact.

-So, if we cannot find an ordinary correlation near a critical point, we must try something else.
-For example, we might simply dump all of our data "on the floor".
-After we do that, the data no longer have time ordering nor do they have long- or short-range power-law correlations in the volatility of the autocorrelation function itself.
-Now we pick the data points up off the floor and make a histogram.
-Mandelbrot did this in 1963 with 1000 data points-a tiny number by today's standards-for cotton-price fluctuations [12].
-He demonstrated that those data were consistent with a Lévy distribution, i.e., a power-law distribution in that histogram-a so-called "fat tail".
+If we cannot find an ordinary correlation near a critical point, we must try something else.
+For example, we might simply dump all of our data "on the fbor".
+After we do that, the data no longer have time ordering nor do they have long-range or short-range power-law correlations in the volatility of the autocorrelation function itself.
+Now we pick the data points up off the fbor and make a histogram.
+Mandelbrot did this in 1963 with 1000 data points a tiny number by today's standards-for cotton-price flictuations [14].
+He concluded that those data were consistent with a Lévy distribution, i.e. a powerlaw distribution in that histogram-a so-called "fat tail".

-In 1995, Mantegna and I decided to test this result using data with Δt shorter than the daily data available in 1963 [13].
-We used approximately 1 million data points three orders of magnitude greater than Mandelbrot's data set.
-Instead of Mandelbrot's daily returns on cotton prices, we had returns approximately every 15 s on the S&P 500 index.
+In 1995, Mantegna and Stanley decided to test this result using data with Δt shorter than the daily data available in 1963 [15].
+We used approximately 1 million data points: three orders of magnitude greater than Mandelbrot's data set.
+Instead of Mandelbrot's daily returns on cotton prices, we had returns approximately every 15 seconds on the S&P 500 index.
 We found that on a log-linear plot (i) the histogram of the G data points for the S&P 500 clearly is not a Bachelier/Black-Scholes Gaussian, and (ii) although the center of the histogram agrees fairly well with Mandelbrot's Lévy distribution, it begins to disagree after a few standard deviations.
-This disagreement led us to develop a class of mathematical processes called truncated Lévy distributions-which has attracted the attention of a number of mathematicians, who have carried this concept far further than we could [16-21].
+This disagreement led us to develop a class of mathematical processes called truncated Lévy distributions-which has attracted the attention of a number of mathematicians, who have carried this concept far further than we could [18-23].

-What about "universality", the notion in statistical physics that many laws seem to be remarkably independent of little details?
-A good example is that dramatically different materials behave exactly the same near their respective critical points.
+What about 'universality", the notion in statistical physics that many laws seem to be remarkably independent of details?
+A physics example is that dramatically different materials behave exactly the same near their respective critical points.
 Binary mixtures, binary alloys, ferromagnets, even biological systems that involve switching, all behave the same way.
-We are finding the analog of this universality in economics.
-For example, Skjeltorp [22] did a study that utilized the Mantegna approach.
-Instead of 1,500,000 points from the S&P 500 (15-s intervals spread over 6 years), Skjeltorp did a parallel study of the Norwegian stock exchange-and got almost exactly the same result.
+An analog of this universality appears in economics.
+For example, Skjeltorp [24] did a study that utilized the Mantegna approach.
+Instead of 1,500,000 points from the S&P 500 (15-second intervals spread over six years), Skjeltorp did a parallel study for the Norwegian stock exchange and got almost exactly the same result.